 As an organic operation, one of the largest challenges we face is getting good yields from our grass and crops without the use of pesticides or artificial.
 To avoid weed infestation and low productivity, we have to figure out ways of harnessing nature and using the resources at our disposal.

 A good example of innovation comes in the shape of wastewater.
-The dairy processing unit (managed by Yeo Valley) had long faced the problem of disposing of the dirty water used to wash down the facility every day.
+The organic dairy processing unit had long faced the problem of disposing of the dirty water used to wash down the facility every day.
 Conventionally it would be tankered off-site, leaving a sizeable carbon footprint.
 To avoid this, we reuse the waste to fertilise our fields.
 The liquid (a mix of water, yoghurt and milk) is collected from the unit and mixed with the dung (known as ‘slurry’) from our 450-strong herd of milking cows.
 The mixture is put through two ‘slurry pits’ or ‘settling ponds’ that allow the solids and liquids to be separated.
 They’re then filtered into a final pit for storage, before being sprayed or spread onto the land.
 It’s a great way of turning a by-product into an organic fertiliser and minimising our environmental impact.